 - In 2016, 31.1 million more people were newly displaced within their own countries, above and beyond the millions forced to flee their homes in previous years.
 24.2 million of these fled disasters, while 6.9 million fled conflict and violence.

-- This latter figure helped bring the total number of people fleeing conflict, violence, and human rights abuses at the end of 2016 to more than 65 million.
-Almost two-thirds of them remained within their own countries, with more than half that number accounted for by 5 countries: Syria, Colombia, Iraq, Afghanistan and South Sudan.
+- This latter figure helped bring the total number of people fleeing conflict, violence, and human rights abuses at the end of 2017 to more than 68.5 million.
+Almost two-thirds of them remained within their own countries, with more than half that number accounted for by 5 countries: Syria, Colombia, Iraq, Somalia, and the Democratic Republic of Congo.

 - Women make up marginally less than half of all refugees, and have done so in every year between 2003 and 2016.
 But in South Sudan, for instance, it has tended to be women and children who flee, while young men stay behind in an attempt to safeguard their families' livelihoods.